Continuing the serialization of

 In the Near East they Hyksos appear as two tribal branches; the Kassites & the Mitanni.
 Where art from Bactria and Margiana depict an, ‘anthropomorphic winged deity with an avian head holding two mountain goats by the legs,’ the same image can also be found among the Mitanni of ancient Syria, who also used the ‘new-fangled’ Hyksosean war-chariot.
 The Mitanni are related to Kassites, who first appear in Western Iran about 1800 BC, while two hundred years later they captured Babylon and ruled it for over four centuries.
-It is in the Kassite overlordship of Babylon & the production of seals to the god ‘Uzi-Sutach’, which connect the Kassites to the Hyksos, who also produced seals in the same period dedicated to ‘Sutech.’
+It is in the Kassite overlordship of Babylon & the production of seals to the god ‘Uzi-Sutach’ which connects the Kassites to the Hyksos, who also produced seals in the same period dedicated to ‘Sutech.’
 The Hyksos also penetrated into Egypt & Syria.
-At Avaris, the famous the German archeologist Manfred Bietak discovered an inscription on a doorjamb, in which we read of a Hyksos king known as Sakir-Har.
+At Avaris, the famous the German archeologist Manfred Bietak discovered an inscription on a doorjamb, in which we read of a Hyksos king known as Sakir-Har.a

 The possessor of the Wadjet and Nekhbet diadems who subdues the bow people.
 The Golden Falcon who establishes his boundary.
 The heka-khawaset, Sakir-Har.